substrait-io/substrait/site/docs/types/simple_logical_types.md

 To minimize type explosion, the project currently follows the guideline that a logical type should probably only be included in the specification if it is included in at least two of the following open source Projects: Apache Arrow, Apache Iceberg, Apache Spark and Trino.

-#### Discussion points

-* How do we ensure Substrait is adoptable by different communities while avoiding type explosion?
-Is it important to avoid type explosion?
-Current proposal is to avoid types unless they exist in at least two projects.
-* Does it make sense to support user defined types?
-* We've included unsigned types here but they only currently exist in Arrow.
-Should we remove?

 | Type Name       | Description                                                  | Arrow Analog           | Iceberg Analog | Spark Analog  | Trino Analog           |
 | --------------- | ------------------------------------------------------------ | ---------------------- | -------------- | ------------- | ---------------------- |
 | boolean         | A value that is either true or false.                        | Bool                   | boolean        | boolean       | boolean                |